Joseph A. A. Burnquist: Early years

-After a brief time practicing law in St. Paul, he was elected to the Minnesota House of Representatives in 1908, serving from 1909 to 1912.
+After a brief time practicing law in Saint Paul, he was elected to the Minnesota House of Representatives in 1908, serving from 1909 to 1912.

 Political career

 Governor of Minnesota

-During his second term as lieutenant governor, Burnquist succeeded Governor Hammond to office on December 30, 1915, who had died unexpectedly.
+During his second term as lieutenant governor, Burnquist succeeded Governor Hammond to office on December 30, 1915, after Hammond died unexpectedly.

 Social and political tensions increased during the next two years, as Americans became concerned about the war in Europe.
 At the same time, labor unions were organizing and workers went on strike for better wages and conditions.
 Turbulent times surrounded the United States' entrance into the Great War (World War I) in 1917.
 Having attracted waves of European immigrants in the previous decades, US officials were anxious about the loyalties of these new residents and their native-born citizen descendants.
 Many classes in foreign languages were dropped from American public schools.

 In 1917, ten days after the US entered the war, Burnquist signed legislation to create the Minnesota Commission of Public Safety (MCPS) to monitor public sentiment toward the war.
 The seven-member commission, ostensibly nonpartisan, opposed groups and actions its members considered suspect, such as immigrants, labor unions, and the Non-Partisan League.
 Burnquist and the commission were granted near-dictatorial powers, which they used to advance their own business interests by suppressing labor unions.
 The MCPS also played into anti-German sentiment by targeting ethnic German Minnesotans.
-Governor Burnquist threatened German-American citizens in New Ulm, Minnesota with deportation on suspicion of loyalty to Prussia.
+Governor Burnquist threatened German-American citizens in New Ulm, Minnesota, with deportation on suspicion of loyalty to Prussia.

 The Sedition Act of 1918 curtailed free speech during time of war, and the Immigration Act of 1919 allowed officials to deport any alien or naturalized citizen who advocated the overthrow of the government by force.

 But Burnquist also worked in other areas.
 He initiated legislation to improve state highways, disaster assistance programs, labor relations, and, especially the welfare of children.
 He was elected to a full term in November 1918.

 Attorney General of Minnesota

 After leaving office, Burnquist practiced law for 17 years.
-During the 1920s, Burnquist wrote several works in the series "Minnesota and its People" at his home in St. Paul.
+During the 1920s, Burnquist wrote several works in the series "Minnesota and its People" at his home in Saint Paul.

 In 1939 he was elected as state Attorney General.
-Repeatedly re-elected, he served 16 years and 1 day, nearly establishing the record for the longest serving attorney general of Minnesota.
+Repeatedly re-elected, he served 16 years and 1 day, nearly establishing the record for the longest-serving attorney general of Minnesota.
 (Skip Humphrey served 16 years and 3 days by the end of his tenure in 1999, winning this ranking.)